 Figure 6.8.
-Proportion of each Risk Type in the Police sample.
-The Axial group consists of 12.8% of the sample (n = 117)
+Proportion of each Risk Type in the Police sample (n = 117)

 Figure 6.9.
-Percentage of each Risk Type in the sample of police in comparison to the general population (n = 117)

-Figure 6.9 looks at the distribution of Risk Types within the Police sample compared to the general population.
-Two distinct contrasts are apparent; first, is the higher proportion of the Wary Risk Type in the Police sample compared to the general population and, second, is the smaller proportion of the Adventurous Risk Type.
+Percentage of each Risk Type in the sample of police (n = 117) in comparison to the general population the Wary Risk Type in the Police sample compared to the general population and, second, is the smaller proportion of the Adventurous Risk Type.
 The increased prevalence of the Wary Risk Type can perhaps be explained by the emphasis on security and planning associated with this Type; characteristics that could be perceived as important in the policing profession.
 The lower proportion of the Adventurous Risk Type indicates that this Police sample are not overly attracted by excitement and perhaps are a little less resilient than the general population.